al1ych/dart-code-visualization/README.md

 - [ ] Jump to declaration for a function
 - [ ] Show documentation on cursor hover 👈🏻
 - [x] Collapse block scopes
-- [ ] Upper tab bar to switch between tabs with source files
+- [x] Side-bar to switch between tabs with source files
 - [x] Project tree
-- [x] Work with all the source files in the input project 👈🏻
+- [x] Work with all the source files in the input project
+- [ ] Class declaration binding
+- [ ] Show class specification/fields on hover

 ### Medium priority